terenkur/frontend-site/README.md

 This builds the application and publishes the `build/` directory to the `gh-pages` branch.
 After enabling GitHub Pages in the repository settings, your site will be available at:

 <https://terenkur.github.io/frontend-site/>

+If you deploy the FastAPI backend separately, make sure CORS is configured properly.
+The default setup now allows requests from any origin, so adjust it to your needs if you require stricter access control.